This blog was updated on June 8th, 2021, with new World Bank MSME schemes

 InstaCash – Cash flow for your instant business needs

 Is your small business is looking for quick capital to take care of immediate business needs?
-You can apply for our InstaCash loans and get immediate approval.
+You can apply for our InstaCash business loans and get immediate approval.

 InstaCash is a short-term loan facility powered by Instamojo.
 InstaCash allows you to borrow up to ₹1 Lakh, for a period of either 7 days or 14 days.

 Now is a good time to start a business of your dreams.